wekeo/eo-data-vis-good-practice-guide/docs/source/index.rst

 .. warning::

    This project is under active development.
+If you wish to contribute to the document or share an opinion on it, we'd love to hear from you.
+Please consult the :ref:`Contribution guidelines <contribution_guidelines>` section for information on how you can get involved.

 Contents
 --------